U.S. Energy Information Administration logo

 Prime Supplier Report

-State Energy Profiles: New monthly data for September and October 2019, new annual data, and updated Analyses and Quick Facts
+State Energy Profiles: New monthly data for January and February 2020 and updated Analyses and Quick Facts

 New monthly data are available for